 Happy Easter!
-I hope you are enjoying the long weekend.
-High days and holidays can feel like an overload of temptation for anyone trying to lose weight, but the good news about calorie counting is that you can still celebrate Easter with the rest of the family.
+As we head into the long weekend, high days and holidays can feel like an overload of temptation if you're trying to lose weight, but the good news about calorie counting is that you can celebrate AND keep your goal on track.

-At Nutracheck we thought it would be useful to have a delve into the world of Easter Eggs and find out if they really are all the same, or if there are any healthier options.
+We thought it would be useful to delve into the world of Easter eggs and see if they are all the same, or whether it's possible to find any healthier options.

-In general, the calorie and fat content of an Easter egg are directly related to its size, but sizes can vary hugely.
-From a small child's size Chocolate Buttons egg (101g) with around 530 calories and 30g of fat, to a giant Lindt Milk Chocolate egg with Truffles (285g) containing around 1,500 calories and over 80g of fat - and that's just the egg not the truffles - you can see where the differences lie!
-Obviously we're not suggesting that anyone would eat the giant egg in one sitting, but the temptation is there.
+In general, the calorie and fat content of an Easter egg are directly related to its size, but these vary hugely.
+From a small child's size Chocolate Buttons egg (101g) with around 530 calories and 30g of fat, to a giant Lindt Milk Chocolate egg with Truffles (285g) containing around 1,500 calories and over 80g of fat - and that's just the egg not the truffles!
+Obviously we're not suggesting that anyone would eat the giant egg in one sitting, but that's a lot of chocolate hanging around to provide temptation.

 Bags of mini eggs might be small but are still quite calorific.
 The good news is that they are available in treat size bags so you can keep a check on portions.

-No-one likes to be a party pooper, and I'm a firm believer that at some times of the year (Christmas, Birthdays, Easter, holidays) it is important to enjoy the occasion and not get too hung up on calorie counting.
-However, slipping back into old habits (even just for a day) can start to undo all the hard work you've done so far, so it's really important to try and find ways to carry on enjoying your life, but at the same time being mindful about keeping everything in balance.
+No-one likes to be a party pooper, and I'm a firm believer that at special times of the year - birthdays, holidays, Christmas, Easter - it is important to enjoy the occasion.
+However lapsing back into old habits (even just for a day) can become the slippery slope to undoing all your hard work, so it's really important to find ways to enjoy the occasion, but at the same time being mindful about maintaining some balance.

-The good thing about Nutracheck is that no food is banned - so if you want to have a cheeky Crème Egg on the way home from work, go for it!
+The good thing about Nutracheck is that no food is banned - so if you want to have a cheeky Crème Egg on the way home from work, that's fine!
 Just make sure that you record everything in your diary.

-Portion control is key when it comes to food intake.
+When it comes to chocolate eggs, aside from choosing drak chocolate over milk or white, there aren't any healthier options, it is portion control that's key.
 So I have shortlisted my top 6 best 'treat size' chocolate Easter options this year.
 All come in at under 200 calories per portion, so they won't break the calorie bank.

 |Easter Egg||Calories per portion||Fat per portion|